-For my memory boxes, I used my Cricut Explore Air to design and cut the names out.
+For my memory boxes, I used my Cricut Maker (Cricut Explore Air) to design and cut the names out.
 The other option is to print the School Memory Box coversheet and write your kid’s name on it.
 Then, tape it to the front of your box.

 Pro tip: Using vinyl transfer tape will ensure proper placement of the name on the front of the box.

 Not sure how to use your Cricut?
 It takes some practice, but once you get it down it’s fairly simple.
 Skip this step if you are not using vinyl cut outs.How to Cricut with Cricut Explore Air Video

 Once you have all the supplies ready, print the printables.
 (Sign up for our e-newsletter below for the free printables or shop here for the ultimate memory box kit bundle.

 Then, cut out the file tabs and place them in hanging folders.
 Once completed, place the hanging folders inside the box.

 Using a marker, write your child’s name on the Memory Box cover sheet.
 Tape the memory box cover sheet on the front of the box.